 The screen as a mirror for behavior.

-Children learn an enormous amount by watching.
+Children can learn an enormous amount by watching.
 A child sees a peer their own age tie a shoelace, sweep a floor, feed a pet, share a toy, comfort a sibling.
 That child is taking in a model.
 The screen used this way becomes one of the most powerful teaching tools ever invented.

 A child who has never seen another child fold laundry does not know that is something children do.
 A child who watches it is invited to try it.
 He sees that it is something a child can do by himself.
 And then he tries it.